Samuel Brannan: Early life

-Brannan was born in Saco, Maine, to Thomas and Sara Emery Brannan.
+Brannan was born in Saco, Massachusetts (now Maine), to Thomas and Sara Emery Brannan.
 In order to escape his abusive father, Brannan moved with his sister (Mary Ann) and her husband (Alexander) to Painesville, Ohio, when he was fourteen years old.
 It was there that Brannan learned the printer's trade.
 During their journey to Ohio, the trio found themselves listening to two men whom they would later know as Orson Hyde and Heber C. Kimball.
 Brannan's brother-in-law bought a copy of the Book of Mormon from these street corner missionaries.
 In the neighboring town of Kirtland, Ohio, Brannan, Alexander, and Mary Ann all joined the Church of Jesus Christ of Latter Day Saints in 1842.
 After his father's death, Brannan inherited a decent sum of money, bought himself out of his last year of his apprenticeship, and invested the rest in a patch of land near Cleveland.
 Soon after making his investment, the market crashed and his land became worthless.
 He made a quick visit to Maine in order to see his ailing mother and then made his way to New Orleans where his brother Thomas was living.
 The Brannan brothers bought a press and type with what little money they had, but Thomas was taken by yellow fever shortly thereafter.
 After this tragedy, Brannan made his way back to the North, stopping in Indianapolis to promote a paper which ultimately failed, before he returned to Painesville.